mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

       <a href="https://en.wikipedia.org/wiki/Kernel_density_estimation">kernel density estimation</a>
       of a screen point in a heatmap layer; in other words, a relative measure of how many data points are crowded around a particular pixel.
-This variable can only be used with the `heatmapColor` property.
+This variable can only be used with the <code>heatmapColor</code> property.
    </td>
 </tr>
 <tr>